 showing high levels of academic achievement by home-schooled students,

-said Tom Washburne, director of the Virginia-based National Center for
+said Tom Washburne, director of the Virginia-based

 Home Education.